raphaelreme/torch-kf/README.md

 [![Lint and Test](https://github.com/raphaelreme/torch-kf/actions/workflows/tests.yml/badge.svg)](https://github.com/raphaelreme/torch-kf/actions/workflows/tests.yml)

 PyTorch implementation of Kalman filters.
-It supports filtering of batch of signals, runs on gpu (supported by PyTorch) or multiple cpus.
+It supports filtering and smoothing of batch of signals, runs on gpu (supported by PyTorch) or multiple cpus.

 This is based on rlabbe's [filterpy](https://github.com/rlabbe/filterpy) and [interactive book](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/) on kalman filters.
-Currently only traditional Kalman filters are implemented without any smoothing.
+Currently only traditional Kalman filters are implemented.

 This implementation is designed for use-cases with multiple signals to filter.
 By construction, the Kalman filter computations are sequentials and cannot be parallelize, and usually involve quite small matrices (for physic-based system, the state is usually restricted to less than 10 dimensions), which cannot benefits from gpu/cpus parallelization.
 This is not true when there are multiples signals to filter in // (or multiple filters to run in //), which happens quite often.